-The Beaver River Property consists of 14 claims totaling 11,185 ha located on the north central edge of the Athabasca Basin in Saskatchewan, approximately 44km east of Uranium City, Saskatchewan.
-The property includes numerous confirmed EM basement conductors and several uranium showings providing surface outcrop sample assays of up to $3.66\%~U_3O_8$.
+The Beaver River Property consists of 14 claims totaling 11,185 ha.
+Located on the north central edge of Saskatchewan's Athabasca Basin, it is approximately 44 km east of Uranium City, Saskatchewan.
+The property includes numerous confirmed EM basement conductors and several uranium showings with surface outcrop sample assays of up to $3.66\%~U_3O_8$.

-In May 2016, the Company completed an 880 line-km airborne VTEM survey at 200m line spacing over the eastern portion of the property - an area with several identified historic in-situ uranium anomalies.
-The survey was instrumental in defining conductive packages over the entire project area.
-In excess of 258km of conductors were defined by the VTEM survey.
-The interpreted results indicate complex conductor swarms which will require ground follow-up to establish drill targets.
-There are numerous areas of enhanced conductivity, as well as many areas of trend widening evidenced by increase in parallel multiple conductors and many offsets and termination points indicative of cross structure.
+In May 2016, the Company completed an airborne VTEM survey covering 880 line-km at 200 m line-spacing.
+This survey was focused on the property's eastern portion, an area known for its several identified historic in-situ uranium anomalies.
+The survey defined conductive packages over the entire project area, with more than 258 km of conductors identified by the VTEM survey.
+The interpreted results indicate the presence of complex conductor swarms requiring ground follow-up to establish drill targets.
+The project area is characterized by numerous zones of enhanced conductivity and many areas where trend widening is evident due to an increase in parallel multiple conductors.
+Additionally, there are numerous offsets and termination points indicative of cross structure.

 In July and August 2019, the Company carried out a field program that prospected historic showings, airborne radiometric anomalies, and VTEM anomalies near zones of structural complexity, in the south-central and north area of the property.
-Significant results from historic showings included Coin Canyon with assays of 2.55% U_3O_8 & 0.41% Ni, Kisiwak Lake running 2.04% U_3O_8 & 0.26 g/t Au, and the VIC showing with up to 1.1% U_3O_8 , 0.98% Cu & 0.14% Ni.
-New discoveries in the north area of the property included the Trigger Zone, a 0.3m wide radioactive vein hosted in a quartz-feldspar gneiss and running up to 13.9% U_3O_8 & 2.27 g/t Au.
+Significant results from historic showings included Coin Canyon with assays of 2.55% U_3O_8 and 0.41% Ni, Kisiwak Lake running 2.04% U_3O_8 and 0.26 g/t Au, and the VIC showing with up to 1.1% U_3O_8 , 0.98% Cu, and 0.14% Ni.
+New discoveries in the north area of the property included the Trigger Zone - a radioactive vein (0.3 m wide) hosted in a quartz-feldspar gneiss running up to 13.9% U_3O_8 and 2.27 g/t Au.